 There is one seriously expensive hotel, the Belmond Sanctuary Lodge at the top of the zig-zag approach road to Machu Picchu.
 The lodge is next to the site giving excellent, uncrowded early-morning access.
 Machu Pichu gates open at 6 am but the first train tourists arrive at 9.
 30 am giving the affluent a superb, quiet couple of hours of wandering, though early rising backpackers staying in Aguas Calientes may join the lonely as a cloud wanderers.
 The Lodge is overpriced but worth splashing out on as it’s extremely comfortable and convenient.

 Jim: “Can’t recommend the lodge because of the price, but everything is included.
-Getting to go back in the park by yourself is awesome and only if you stay in the lodge can you guarantee to be on your own.
+Going back into the park by yourself is awesome and only if you stay in the lodge can you guarantee to be (more or less) on your own.

 Aguas Calientes, photo by C T Johansson.